TheJessieKirk/jam_fallout_3/JXPPointLookoutHomesteadMotelFixes/JXPPointLookoutHomesteadMotelFixes Readme.txt

            Retail Version, 32-bit Windows:
              C:\Program Files\Bethesda Softworks\Fallout 3\Data

-    3. Optionally, extract the files “JJXPPointLookoutHomesteadMotelFixes Readme.txt” and “JJXPPointLookoutHomesteadMotelFixes License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.
+    3. Optionally, extract the files “JXPPointLookoutHomesteadMotelFixes Readme.txt” and “JXPPointLookoutHomesteadMotelFixes License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.

     4. Launch Fallout 3.
 When the Launcher window appears, select “Data Files”.
        The Fallout 3 Data Files window will appear containing a list of files.
-       Click/tap the checkbox next to “JJXPPointLookoutHomesteadMotelFixes.esp”
+       Click/tap the checkbox next to “JXPPointLookoutHomesteadMotelFixes.esp”
        to enable it, then click/tap the “OK” button.
 The mod is now installed.

                                 3. GAME CHANGES